gracm0/cs4241-final-project-a25-group1/README.md

 - **Grace**: Implemented the functionality of the collaboration aspect.
 Set up backend and database for storage of information.
 Initial log in

-- **Nia**: Implemented the image uploader modal, made initial design for the pages and components.
+- **Nia**: Set up the environment for the project at first, like the core files Bucketlist.tsx, Home.tsx, and the starter files.
+Implemented the image uploader modal, made initial design for the pages and components.
+Essentially, set the foundation for the project on WebStorm.

 - **Together**: A majority of what we worked on, all of us worked on it together in different pieces.
 With a majority of the things we implemented